 - .
 Knowledge organisers support medium term planning.
 They identify prior knowledge and skills, new knowledge and skills and key vocabulary that must form the backbone of the learning in that unit.
 Some have been written by subject leaders, others have been selected from published schemes of work.
 Each organiser also identifies how the unit links to the school's intentions of Being, Belonging, Growing, Experimenting (Appendix 3) - .
-Knowledge organisers distill and clarify the building blocks for learning in each subject ready to extend in classroom learning.
+Knowledge organisers distil and clarify the building blocks for learning in each subject ready to extend in classroom learning.
 They do not replace other lesson planning resources but make it explicit what pupils need to know automatically and be able to apply and develop in lessons. - .
-For Years 1 to 6, all staff are expected to complete a medium term plan which outlines:
+For the whole school (including EYFS) in Maths, Reading, Writing and Science, staff are expected to complete a "Big Ideas" plan (Appendix 4) which indicates the main steps children will work through to attain the knowledge and skills identified in the knowledge organisers or published schemes of work.